Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

    business that the server is running.

-Therefore, we are interested in a solution that is fast and efficient enough to be used in practice (this is a very subjective criteria and depends on the use case).
+Therefore, we are interested in a solution that is fast and efficient enough to be used in practice (this is a very subjective criterion and depends on the use case).
 We are also interested in a solution that protects the privacy of the server and only sends the temperature of the city that the user has asked for.
 Let's call this *Server Security Property*.